mikolajhojda/30-seconds-of-julia/snippets/head.md

 tags: array,beginner
 ---

-Returns the head of a list.
+Returns the head of an array.

-Use `arr[0]` to return the first element of the passed list.
+Use `arr[0]` to return the first element of the passed array.

 ```jl
 function head(arr)